chaynHQ/Impact-Reports/README.md

 What a whopper of a year it has been in comes to awards!
 We are incredibly humbled.
 From spending years explaining to people what Chayn does and the impact it creates (hence our cover photo for the report) to getting nominated for multiple awards this year - it has been a rollercoaster.

 Our founder, Hera Hussain received multiple awards for her leadership and vision.
-As part of **MIT Technology Review’s [Innovators Under 35](https://www.technologyreview.com/lists/innovators-under-35/2018/)** Hera received an award as one of the “humanitarians using technology as a way to bring about a safer, healthier, and more equitable world.''
+As part of **MIT Technology Review’s [Innovators Under 35](https://www.technologyreview.com/lists/innovators-under-35/2018/)** Hera received an award as one of the “humanitarians using technology as a way to bring about a safer, healthier, and more equitable world."

-She was nominated as **one of the 100 creative changemakers by The Dots & Squarespace ‘[Leaders with Social Heart](https://the-dots.com/projects/leaders-with-social-heart-100-creative-changemakers-248117?utm_source=nom)’ **and was recognised in [Forbes 30 Under 30](https://www.forbes.com/30-under-30-europe/2018/social-entrepreneurs/#de71fb05d8f3) Social Entrepreneurs of Europe.
+She was nominated as **one of the 100 creative changemakers by The Dots & Squarespace ‘[Leaders with Social Heart](https://the-dots.com/projects/leaders-with-social-heart-100-creative-changemakers-248117?utm_source=nom)’ **and was recognised in [Forbes 30 Under 30](https://www.forbes.com/30-under-30-europe/2018/social-entrepreneurs/#de71fb05d8f3) Social Entrepreneurs of Europe.**

 In the UK, the Prime Minister awarded Hera her **[Points of Light Award](https://twitter.com/PM4EastRen/status/1024220439277723649)** which recognises outstanding individuals who volunteer to make a difference in their communities.